 FUSIÓN - HAKA PIRI

-The collection has already travelled three continents.
-It was first exhibited in April 2016 in Easter Island, in the Aukara Gallery.
-Then, the collection travelled to Santiago, Chile, between December 2016 and January 2017 to the Museo de Artes Decorativas (Museum of Decorative Arts).
-Afterwards it was presented at the Tate Modern, as part of the Tate Exchange, London, in ‘This is an Art School’ a collaborative exhibition with students of Central Saint Martins in January 2017.
-It was also showcased in the Embassy of Chile in London between April to May 2017.
-It has been presented in fairs in Massachusetts, USA; Barcelona, Spain and Bucharest, Romania between 2016 and 2018.
+The collection has already travelled across three continents.
+It was first exhibited in April 2016 at the Aukara Gallery on Easter Island, before moving to the Museo de Artes Decorativas (The Museum of Decorative Arts) in Santiago, Chile, from December 2016 to January 2017.
+It was then shown at the Tate Modern in January 2017 as part of the Tate Exchange, London, in ‘This is an Art School’- a collaborative exhibition with students from Central St Martins.
+It was further showcased at the Embassy of Chile, London, between April and May 2017 and was presented at art fairs in Massachusetts, USA, Barcelona, Spain and Bucharest, Romania on various occasions between 2016 and 2018.

-‘Fusión – Haka Piri’ is a 30 pieces silversmith collection based on the archaeological culture of Easter Island.
-Easter Island or Rapa Nui is the most isolated inhabited place on Earth.
-It lies in the middle of the Pacific Ocean, it is culturally part of Polynesia, geographically part of Oceania and politically part of the Chilean territory.
-To preserve its uniqueness, the Chilean government made it a National Park and UNESCO declared it a World Cultural Heritage Site in 1995.
+‘Fusion – Haka Piri’ is a 30-piece silversmith collection, based on the archaeological culture of Easter Island.
+Set in the middle of the Pacific Ocean, Easter Island or Rapa Nui is the most isolated human habitat on Earth.
+It lies in the middle of the Pacific Ocean, culturally part of Polynesia, geographically part of Oceania and territorially and politically part of Chile.
+In a bid to preserve its uniqueness, the Chilean Government designated Easter Island as a National Park and in 1995 it was proclaimed by UNESCO to be a World Cultural Heritage Site.